LookWise: Knowing When and Where to Look for Fine-Grained Visual Reasoning in Multimodal Large Language Models: Methods

-Multimodal large language models (MLLMs) possess inherent visual grounding capabilities \cite{zhang2025mllms}, and their spatial attention allows for more efficient visual localization compared to search-based methods (e.g., DC² \cite{wang2025divide} and ZoomEye~\cite{shen2025zoomeye}).
-However, relying solely on raw attention maps presents two main challenges for precise fusion of semantic and visual information.
+MLLMs possess inherent visual grounding capabilities \cite{zhang2025mllms}, and their spatial attention enables more efficient localization than search-based methods such as DC$^2$ \cite{wang2025divide} and ZoomEye~\cite{shen2025zoomeye}.
+However, directly using raw attention maps introduces two challenges for precise target localization.

-The first problem occurs when a question involves multiple objects (e.g., ``Is the bicycle on the left or right side of the motorcycle?'').
-The model may fail to focus on the correct object because the attention is spread across several entities, causing imprecise localization.
+The first problem occurs when a question involves multiple objects, e.g., ``Is the bicycle on the left or right side of the motorcycle?''
+The attention response may spread across several entities and fail to isolate the queried object.
 We address this by first extracting the main target from the question using few-shot in-context learning (ICL).
-The text tokens of this target are then used as queries in an attention mechanism over all image tokens, producing a target-guided attention map.
-This token-level fusion explicitly aligns textual and visual information, helping the model focus on the object of interest with greater precision.
+The text tokens of this target are then used as queries over image tokens, producing a semantic-guided attention map that focuses on the object of interest more precisely.

-The second problem happens when there are many objects of the same type close together (e.g., ``How many people?'').
-The attention map often merges nearby objects into one region, making it hard to tell them apart.
-To solve this, we first apply a threshold to identify candidate regions, then remove overlapping or redundant regions with a simple spatial filtering step.
-The refined regions are then used to produce the final answer.
+The second problem appears when many objects of the same category are close together, e.g., ``How many people?''
+The attention map often merges nearby instances into one region, making instance-level reasoning difficult.
+We mitigate this issue by applying attention thresholding to generate candidate boxes, followed by an NMS-inspired overlap filtering step to remove redundant regions.
+The model then produces the final answer using the refined visual evidence.

-By addressing these two issues, the resulting attention map provides a more reliable way to locate the relevant visual regions, combining semantic cues from the question with visual attention to determine \textit{where to fuse} in complex scenes.
+By addressing these two issues, LookWise obtains more reliable target regions and provides a practical answer to where to look in complex scenes.